 - Section 4: An academic monologue.

-IELTS General should be your test of choice if you’re planning on migrating to an English-speaking country for secondary education, training or work experience.
+What is IELTS General?
+It should be your test of choice if you’re planning on migrating to an English-speaking country for secondary education, training or work experience.
 It may also be a visa requirement for settling in countries like Australia, UK, Canada and New Zealand.
 It measures your English language skills in a more practical, everyday context.

 IELTS General is similar to IELTS Academic in terms of its Listening and Speaking components.
 However, the Reading and Writing components are slightly different: